 Department of Pharmacology and Toxicology

-Circadian Rhythm/Chronobiology; Drug abuse; Gene Expression; Molecular and Cellular Biology; Neuropharmacology
+Addictions; Behavioral pharmacology; Drug abuse; Gene Expression; Gene Therapy; Molecular and Cellular Biology; Neurobiology; Neuropharmacology

 My laboratory seeks to understand the neurobiology of motivation and how these systems can be "highjacked" by abused substances.
 Substance abuse and addiction are wide-spread problems that have an enormous economic and emotional toll.
 Reports indicate that it costs the US upwards to $600 billion a year to deal with the health and criminal consequences and loss of productivity from substance abuse.
 Despite this, there are few effective treatments to combat this illness.